ENTER THE U.S. POLITICS ONLINE DISCUSSION FORUM

 But, stay: what news?
 Why comest thou in such post?

-MONTAGUE Brother, I go; I'll win them, fear it not:
+MONTAGUE Brother, I go; I'll win them, fear it not: And thus most humbly I do take my leave.

 [Exit]